-Names Of Accused Bishops To Be Removed From University Of Scranton Buildings
+Names Of Accused Bishops To Be Removed From Buildings At 2 Catholic Pa.
+Colleges

 "We're just happy that we're actually taking a stand on it and not just letting it slip under the rug kind of and trying to ignore it," said Freedman, who is Catholic, like the majority of students at this Jesuit school.

-Ignoring it is what professors here are strenuously trying to avoid, as faculty scrambles to assemble a response a week before fall semester begins.
+Ignoring the scandal is what professors here are strenuously trying to avoid, as faculty scrambles to assemble a response a week before fall semester begins.

-Since the report was publicly released last week, professors have been racing to update the upcoming semester's coursework and arrange 11th-hour meetings on how to teach the ugly findings of the nearly 900-page document that has battered the Catholic Church far beyond Pennsylvania.
+Since the report was publicly released last week, professors have been racing to update the upcoming semester's coursework and arrange eleventh-hour meetings on how to teach the ugly findings of the nearly 900-page document that has battered the Catholic Church far beyond Pennsylvania.

 "I'm rethinking how I'm going to start this semester just in light of what's happening in the past two weeks," Welsh said.

-In the theology department, Professor Chris Haw says now with three notable bishops being symbolically expelled from campus, the report has acquired new urgency for his students.
+For the theology faculty, Chris Haw says that with three notable bishops being symbolically expelled from campus, the report has acquired new urgency for his students.

-"Our department has already started exchanging some emails about what we are going to do to, perhaps on day one, name this elephant in the room," Haw said.
+"Our department has already started exchanging some emails about what we are going to do to, perhaps on Day 1, name this elephant in the room," Haw said.

 Haw hopes the school's self-reflection does not end with new building names.
 He said holding public forums could be productive for members of the campus community who feel unresolved about the decision.